Brisbane Bathroom Renovations

 To add a bathroom.

-Enlarging and expanding an existing bathroom can be a more practical alternative solution to bathroom problems instead of adding a new bathroom.
+Enlarging and expanding an existing bathroom can be a more practical alternative solution to bathroom problems instead of adding a new one.
 Expanding an existing bathroom requires much less space and budget compared to adding a new one.
-A common bathroom expansion project involves the addition of a bath to a shower, or a shower and / or bath to a half bath.
+A common expansion project involves the addition of a bath to a shower, or a shower and / or bath to a half bath.
 These projects can add a lot of value, as well as comfort to your home at an affordable price.

 To accommodate an aging relative or yourself.

 As you grow older, it becomes important to modify the bathroom to ensure your safety and comfort.
-Adding grab bars and rails along the walls and ledges to your tub or shower can greatly improve your satisfaction when using your bathroom.
+Adding grab bars and rails along the walls and ledges to your tub or shower can greatly improve your satisfaction when using your personal space.
 Having a sprayer for the shower and lever-type faucets also make your bathrooms senior friendly.
-Whether it’s for you or for an older relative, a bathroom remodel is highly recommended when a senior is expected to use it.
+Whether it’s for you or for an older relative, a remodel is highly recommended when a senior is expected to use it.
 Consider it as an investment especially in preparation for old age.

 Home style trends have continued to change over the years, and the styles of the bathrooms, fitting, and fixtures have changed with the times.
 Sinks and toilets in greens, yellows, browns and aqua blues were in style years ago.
 Now they are just embarrassing eyesores in older homes in Brisbane.
-Upgrading your bathroom to a modern style not only looks great, but adds value to your home, especially if you are planning to sell.
+Upgrading to a modern style not only looks great, but adds value to your home, especially if you are planning to sell.

-To improve your bathroom’s efficiency.
+To improve efficiency.

 To fix a plumbing problem.

-Common plumbing problems experienced in a bathroom are easily fixable with minimal effort and hassle, when you have the opportunity to start from scratch with a new bathroom renovation.
+Common plumbing problems experienced in a bathroom are easily fixable with minimal effort and hassle, when you have the opportunity to start from scratch with a small bathroom renovation.
 When the pipes along the walls or the floors are broken or leaking, removing the tiles, walls and floors, allow you access to fix any existing plumbing problems.